andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 ## Caching responses from GitHub

-GitHub throttles the number of requests you can make to the API.
-This means that if you make too many requests, you will get a `403 Forbidden` error.
+[GitHub throttles](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) the number of requests you can make to their API.
 To avoid this, we can cache the responses from GitHub.
 Both github-md and the GitHub API return the SHA of the commit where each file was changed.
 We can use the SHA identifier to cache the response.
-This way, we can avoid making too many requests to GitHub.
+That's a great starting point for creating a custom caching layer using something like Redis.

 ## Generating a Table of Contents from a Markdown file

-So far, I have not found a nice way to create a dynamic table of content based on the content of a Markdown file.
+So far, I have not found a nice way to create a dynamic table of contents based on the content of a Markdown file.
 In [Particular.Cloud](https://particular.cloud/documentation/developers/v1), I dynamically parse through the final HTML (in a `useEffect`), but I don't think that's a very elegant solution.
 I hope I can update this section soon!

 Please let me know [on Twitter](https://twitter.com/AndreLandgraf94) if you have any suggestions!